 3. WP Engine Support – Stellar

 The people working over at WP Engine are WordPress nerds.
-Even though I am yet to meet any of them in person, their passion toward the popular CMS is evident.
+Even though I am yet to meet any of them in person, their passion for the popular CMS is evident.
 All tech support agents I got in touch with were very knowledgeable and eager to help.

 Even the sales agents I talked to were quite familiar with WordPress and the actual hosting environment of their company.
 That’s not a small feat, as very often sales agents are much better at closing deals than explaining things.